anupmannem/Pro-MERN-Stack-book/README.md

     would in a node.js application using require or equivalent statements.
   - They automatically figure out not just your own dependent modules, but also third party libraries.
   - They put all these individual files into one or more bundles of javascript that has all the required code that can be included in the html file.
+  - `npm install webpack --save-dev`
+  - `npm install webpack-cli`
+- **babel-loader**
+  - all transforms and file types other than pure javascript require loaders in webpack.
+  - `npm install babel-loader --save-dev